New producer? Master the fundamentals of electronic music production by completing 4 projects in 4 weeks. Learn more here.

 - Educational Discounts: Most DAWs offer educational discounts for students.
 This includes Ableton Live, FL Studio, Bitwig, Reaper, and more.

-- Our recommendation: I recommend choosing either Ableton Live Standard or FL Studio Signature.
+- Our recommendation: We recommend choosing either Ableton Live Standard or FL Studio Signature.
+Both are extremely powerful and capable programs, and can be picked up relatively quickly.
 Since they are the most popular DAWs, most of the courses, tutorials, and books teaching music production use these programs.
 If money is tight, you can start with the limited versions of these softwares, and upgrade in the future.
-Both of them also include 30-day free trials to test out the software.
+Both of them also include 30 day free trials to test out the software.

 Do I need any other gear?